 How much does it cost?

 Each MIAM costs £120.
 Inclusive VAT and no hidden extras.
 So it includes an initial confidential phone chat you might have with one of our accredited mediators, your online appointment and any follow up letters, emails and phone calls with you (and the other person).
 And of course it includes your court certificate should you want one.
-Legal Aid is available for Online MIAMs but only in exceptional circumstances.
+Legal Aid is also available for Online MIAMs during the pandemic.

 What happens next?